blaz96m/select-docs/docs/hooks.md

 ### Example

-Here’s a simple example of a custom, lightweight Select component that can be opened and closed by clicking on the dropdown indicator button as opossed to the container itself.
+Here’s a simple example of a custom, lightweight Select component that can be opened and closed by clicking the dropdown indicator button, as opposed to the container itself.
 The functionality is entirely managed by the `useSelect` hook.
 <SelectHook />

 <CodeToggle >